iibrahimli/gpairls/README.md

 ## Acknowledgements

-Work was conducted under supervision and advice of [Dr. Francisco Cruz](http://www.franciscocruz.cl).

-This codebase is partially based on the following resources:
+This codebase is based on the following resources:

 - [Zhang et al. 2020] Deep Bisimulation for Control (licensed under CC-BY-NC 4.0):